ChanKinTsun/COMPS350F_Group-1/README.md

 ## Detailed Overview
 ### Profile
+- Allow user to modify and save the profile.
+### Edit Profile
+- Admin can edit the profile for user.
 ### Academic Record
+- Student can view their academic record and cGPA.
+- It also have search and filter function to check the subject grade.
 ### Course Schedule
+- Student time table
 ### Study Materrials
+- Allow student to view the materrials of courses.
+- Allow teacher to add meterrials of courses.
+- Allow admin to add and delete meterrials.
 ### Submit Assignment
+- Student submit the assignment way.
-- Course Enrollment
+### Course Enrollment
+- Student can add course to enroll.
-- Discussion Area
+### Discussion Area
+- All student can be discussion in this area.
-- Contact
+### Contact
+- Student Can contact the admin or teacher.
-- Apply Scholarship
+### Apply Scholarship
+- Student apply the scholarship way.
-- Grading System
+### Grading System
+- Teacher can grade the student grade of the course.
-- Student Inbox
+### Student Inbox
+- Teacher will received the sutdnet inbox.
+- Admin will received the sutdnet inbox.
-- Course Manage
+### Course Manage
+- Teacher can add course and delete course.
-- Grading Assignment
+### Grading Assignment
+- Teacher can grading student assignment.
+- Admin can modify teacher grade.
-- Online Class
+### Online Class
+- Teache and admin can open the online class for student.
-- Curriculum Planning
+### Curriculum Planning
+- Admin can curriclum planning the course of the program and edit.
-- Liaison
+### Liaison
+- Admin can connact the other department of the school.
-- Generate Report
+### Generate Report
+- Adnub can generate the report of the student in pdf file.